 Example: An effect gives Village Ironsmith (the front face of a double-faced card) +2/+2 until end of turn and then Village Ironsmith transforms into Ironfang.
 Ironfang will continue to get +2/+2 until end of turn.

 711.13.
-If an effect instructs a player to name a card, the player may name either face of a double-faced card but not both.
+If an effect instructs a player to choose a card name, the player may name either face of a double-faced card but not both.